 - To become a sheriff officer you must be at least 20 years old and have a good general education.
 This is usually at least 5 subjects at National 4 or 5, including English and Maths.
 Many have Higher National qualifications.
 Relevant work experience may be accepted.

 - You would gain employment with a sheriff officer and undergo a three-year traineeship (this is due to change to two years).

 - You would then sit the Society of Messengers-at-Arms and Sheriff Officers exam, which tests practical and technical knowledge.
 You will be allowed three attempts to pass this exam.

 - After passing the examination, you will apply to the Sheriff Principal of the sheriffdom of the geographical location in which you wish to practise.
 You are also required to provide two letters of reference of good character.

-- To become a messenger-at-arms, you must have practised as a sheriff officer for at least two years, and sit a further examination set by the Examination Board of the Society of Messengers-at-Arms and Sheriff Officers.
+- To become a messenger-at-arms, you must have practised as a sheriff officer for at least two years (this is due to change to one year), and sit a further examination set by the Examination Board of the Society of Messengers-at-Arms and Sheriff Officers.
 You would then apply to the Court of Session.

 - You usually need a driving licence and the use of a car for work.